mjarkk/haproxysocket/README.md

 ```

 ## Avaliable functions
-Most functions have the same naming sceme as the socket commands, for example`show errors` will become`ShowErrors`
+Most functions have the same naming sceme as the socket commands, for example`show errors` will be `ShowErrors`
 For docs about the functions see: [mangement.txt > 9.3.
 Unix Socket commands](http://www.haproxy.org/download/2.0/doc/management.txt)
 - `ShowErrors`
 - `ClearCounters`